 Nong Ning Seafood – 12:00 – 21:00

 A small family-run restaurant, the restaurant itself is very basic but the seafood is the freshest of all Koh Samet restaurants; it is genuinely straight from fishing boats.
 They have one of the largest selections of sea food and shellfish in Samet and supply many of the smaller restaurants around the island.
-Top tip try the fresh crabs; (or the prawns), a little bit of special seafood chilli sauce, wonderful, though a little bit spicy.
+Top tip try the fresh crabs; (or the prawns), a little bit of special seafood chilli sauce.

 The Canteen – 9:00 – 14:00, 17:00 – 21:00